 We opted to get the navigation system.
 I’m quite positive that if we hadn’t, we’d still be finding our way back to Paris.
 “Jane” – our British-accented companion – was quite charming and kept reminding Scott to drive on the right side of the road.
 Oh, and did I mention it was a manual?
 That car experience is a story unto itself.
 Another time.
 We have more important things to cover.

-So, we get to Lisieux, hometown of St. Therese of Lisieux (and also the namesake of Will’s school here in Texas, St. Theresa’s).
+So, we get to Lisieux, hometown of St. Therese of Lisieux.
 It reminded us so much of Assisi.
 Quaint, quiet and beautiful.
 I can only imagine how stunning this place is during the summertime.
 We found the basilica and as we ventured up the front stairs, we were greeted by the rector – for you non-Catholics he’s the priest responsible for all aspects of the church.
 Pretty similar to the head pastor role.
-He spoke wonderful English and was thrilled to learn that our son attended St. Theresa’s here in Texas.
+He spoke wonderful English and was thrilled to learn about our love for St. Therese.
 “Oh fantastique!” he quipped.
 Then, he gave us a big pat on the back and told us to enjoy the church.
 We opened the huge wooden doors and were greeted by THIS.

 Completely and totally unexpected.
 Folks, those are all mosaics, not paintings.
 And this church was built about 150 years ago.
 The attention to detail and sheer thought of “how did they do that” took my breath away.